mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 #### Generating JSON Schemas from TypeScript code

-Most robust one at the moment: [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) (for some alternatives, see [this discussion](https://github.com/vega/ts-json-schema-generator/issues/101))
+Most robust library at the moment: [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) (for some alternatives, see [this discussion](https://github.com/vega/ts-json-schema-generator/issues/101))

 Example input, including specific constraints that are stricter than TS type checking: